Shaft (2019 film)

 Shaft is a 2019 American action comedy film directed by Tim Story and written by Kenya Barris and Alex Barnow.
 The film stars Samuel L. Jackson, Jessie T. Usher, Regina Hall, and Richard Roundtree.
-It is the fifth film in the Shaft series and a direct sequel to the 2000 film with the same title.
+It is the fifth film in the Shaft series, a sequel to the 2000 film with the same title, and was also Roundtree's final portrayal of the original eponymous character John Shaft Sr. before his death in 2023.

-The film was released theatrically in the United States on June 14, 2019, by Warner Bros.
-Pictures, and digitally in global markets on June 28, 2019, by Netflix.
-It received negative reviews from critics and underperformed at the box office.
+The film was released theatrically in the United States on June 14, 2019, by New Line Cinema, and digitally in global markets on June 28, 2019, by Netflix.
+It received mixed-to-negative reviews from critics and underperformed at the box office.

 Plot

 In 1989, NYPD Detective John Shaft, his wife Maya, and their infant son JJ Shaft survive an assassination attempt by drug lord Pierro "Gordito" Carrera.
-Concerned that Shaft's lifestyle will put them in danger, Maya moves upstate, divorces Shaft, and raises JJ on her own.
+Concerned for their safety, Maya divorces Shaft, moves upstate, and raises JJ on her own.

-Twenty-five years later, Shaft has quit the NYPD to become a private investigator and JJ is a rookie FBI analyst and cybersecurity expert with a degree from MIT.
-After Karim, his childhood friend and ex-United States Army soldier, is said to have died because of a heroin overdose, JJ concludes he must have been murdered.
-JJ travels to Harlem to investigate Manuel, the drug dealer who sold the heroin that Karim allegedly bought, but is violently ejected from his property.
-While being treated for a minor injury in the hospital by doctor Sasha, JJ's other childhood friend and his unrequited crush, he shows her Karim's toxicology report.
-She notes that the amount of heroin in Karim's system would have killed him long before he could have taken that much by himself, suggesting that he was indeed murdered.
-With no other recourse, JJ turns to his father for aid.
-Shaft agrees to help after realizing that JJ's case may lead him to Gordito.
+Twenty-five years later, Shaft has become a private investigator, and JJ is a rookie FBI analyst.
+JJ's childhood friend and ex-United States Army soldier Karim appears to die of a heroin overdose, but doctor and love interest Sasha concludes he was murdered.
+JJ turns to his father for aid.
+Shaft agrees to help, believing JJ's case may lead him to Gordito.

-The two begin investigating together, but JJ's progressive white collar outlook on life clashes with Shaft's old-school street ways.
-After confronting Manuel, the Shafts investigate "Brothers Watching Brothers", the drug rehab clinic Karim helped founded with fellow ex-soldiers Cutworth, Williams and Dominguez.
-There they learn that Karim stopped going to rehab in favor of attending services at a mosque currently under suspicion by the FBI for terrorism.
+The Shafts surveil "Brothers Watching Brothers", the drug rehab clinic Karim founded with fellow ex-soldiers.
+They learn that Karim stopped going to rehab in favor of attending services at a mosque.
+JJ and Shaft investigate Bennie Rodriguez, who donated $500,000 to the mosque.